Why DeepClaw Uses a Push Model

 What gets synced

 The sync payload is intentionally operational, not omniscient.
-DeepClaw cares about the questions an operator asks every day:
+DeepClaw focuses on the questions an operator asks every day:

 That gives you the dashboard view without turning monitoring into remote administration.